When other people find out you are dying

 Some people may lean on their friends for support more than family.
 Your family may not be nearby.
 Or you may not be emotionally close.
 You may just find it easier to talk to friends about your concerns.
 Friends can sometimes offer more practical advice and support than a close partner, children or other family members.

 Your close friends are likely to be keen to listen and support you where they can.
 Of course there may be some friends who won’t know how to respond to your news about dying.
 They may find it too difficult to know what to say, and may stop contacting you.
-This may be hard to bear, but it is probably because they do still care about you very much.
-They just don’t know how to cope.
+This may be hard to bear, but it is possible that they just don’t know how to cope.
 For now, you may be better off leaving those friends to deal with things in their own way.

 If you have a partner, they will probably want to help and support you in the best way they can.
 Some people can naturally do this very well.
 But some may be too anxious to know what to do for the best.
 You will need to work out together what you need most.
 Don’t be afraid to ask.
 Most loving partners will be thankful for some guidance so that they can be more confident that they are really helping.